IZSoftware/.github/profile/README.md

 # Welcome To IZSoftwares 👋🏾👋

-Digitizatoin of Africa's Micro SMEs, Startups, SMEs and Providing Software Development Services and Consultations.
+Our vision is the Digitization of Africa's Micro SMEs, Startups, SMEs and Providing Software Development Services and Consultations.

 ## Our Core Values